Pointwise order of generalized Hofstadter functions G, H and beyond: Monotonicity over the parameter k

 [1]{\lceil\tfrac{n}{#1}\rceil}

-In Figure~\ref{f:Fkj-lattice}, some dotted edges with question mark indicate conjectured inequalities.
-Indeed, we conjecture that $F_k^{k+1} \ge F_{k+1}^{k+2}$ for all $k\ge 1$, i.e., that Theorem~\ref{t:2j} may be extended to the case $j=k{+}1$.
+In Figure~\ref{f:Fkj-lattice}, some dotted edges with question marks indicate conjectured inequalities.
+Indeed, we conjecture that $F_k^{k+1} \ge F_{k+1}^{k+2}$ for all $k\ge 1$, i.e., that Theorem~\ref{t:2j} may be extended to the case $j=k+1$.
 Actually, Corollary~\ref{Fk_lt_FSk_eventually} already proved that $F_k^{k+1}(n) > F_{k+1}^{k+2}(n)$ for sufficiently large~$n$.
 Thanks to Proposition~\ref{galoisbis}, this conjecture can also be equivalently formulated as $L_{k+1}^{k+2} \ge L_{k}^{k+1}$.
-Said otherwise, the inequality \eqref{e:tauj} appears to still hold as a large inequality in the case $j=k{+}1$.
-Note in this case that we may indeed reach an equality: we can prove $L_k^{k+1}(k{+}1) = L_{k+1}^{k+2}(k{+}1)$.
+Said otherwise, the inequality \eqref{e:tauj} appears to still hold as a non-strict inequality in the case $j=k+1$.
+Note in this case that we may indeed reach equality: we can prove $L_k^{k+1}(k+1) = L_{k+1}^{k+2}(k+1)$.